Trump attorneys request meeting with Attorney General Merrick Garland amid special counsel probes

 Last year, a source familiar with the matter told CBS News federal investigators questioned a Trump aide who said he moved boxes of documents at the behest of the former president.
 Investigators subpoenaed security camera footage in Mar-a-Lago, which contributed to their concern that the investigation was being obstructed.

-Former Trump attorney Timothy Parlatore, who recently stepped away from the legal team after infighting with a top Trump adviser, called Wednesday's letter a "smart move."
+Former Trump attorney Timothy Parlatore, who recently stepped away from the legal team after infighting with a top Trump adviser, called Tuesday's letter a "smart move."

 "The facts and the law do not support charges.
 However, given the level of prosecutorial misconduct demonstrated thus far, they cannot trust Smith's team to be honest or forthcoming with Merrick Garland, and understandably want an opportunity to be heard," he said in a statement to CBS News.